Quiz Marketing: How It Works and How It Helps to Get More Leads

 Leverage Social Proof

 Partner with influencers or brand advocates to take your quiz and share their results.
-Their followers see it, get curious, and take it themselves, creating a ripple effect.
+Their followers see it, get curious, and come to you on their own.

 Track What Works